slavo3dev/python_100_exercises/README.md

 ## Ordered dictionaries are another data type in Python that unlike sets and normal dictionaries they preserve the order of the items.
 Here OrderedDict.fromkeys(a)  would produce an OrderedDict  like [('1', None), (1, None), (2, None)] .
 Then we would convert that OrderedDict  to a list.

 ## d.values()  returns a list-like dict_values  object while the sum  function calculates the sum of the dict_values  items.

+## pprint  module which is used to print out well formatted views of datatypes in Python.